 For many publishers such sophistication may be out of reach for a while yet, but there is no question that it’s already here and as these emails become more usual they will impact on the expectations of our recipients.
 And THAT’S the important point.
 If we can’t match the big retailers in our tailoring, how do we make up for it in the quality and nature of the content we are delivering?

 Download the Email Marketing Trends 2017 report for yourself.
 It’s quick and it’s free and it will really get you thinking about future possibilities.

 Our Email Marketing Workshop ran in London last week, thank you to those readers who were there and helped to make it such an enjoyable day.
 Would you like to attend the next one?
-If so, register your interest now and we’ll consult you when we’re in a position to set a date for the autumn.
+If so, register your interest now and we’ll consult you when we’re in a position to set a date for the next one.

 I am a huge believer in identifying a 10 second sell before I write copy for anything, yet many of the people I meet on Copywriting Workshops aren’t using this trick unless required to for a database field.
 So here are 10 reasons why I think you should …

 This video is entertaining because it’s so well-observed – we’ve all been in meetings with a negator, a rambler or a dominator.
 And I can remember one senior colleague in a past role who was a prime example of the get-here-when-you-can guy.
 He’d turn up late and then demand a recap of everything he’d missed.
 Thanks to the Citrix blog for brightening my day with this one.

 Read the post and view the video on the Citrix blog.

 The meeting in the video is meant to be to discuss a new marketing strategy.
 I think coming along to our Impressive Marketing Plans on a Small Budget Workshop would be a better bet.